 The mid-20th century saw the husband-and-wife team of Gerard and Antoinette de Vaucouleurs carry on the vast chore of galaxy cataloguing as a necessary first step toward astrophysical studies of the galaxies.
 They and their colleagues eventually published the three Reference Catalogues of Bright Galaxies where the problem of designation and position errors had to be dealt with for not just the NGC/IC objects, but for other galaxies as well.

-Other specialized catalogues had an easier time of it -- there are far fewer open and globular clusters; planetary, emission, and reflection nebulae across the sky than galaxies, so the recent catalogues of these objects are -- at least compared to the galaxy catalogues -- relatively error-free.
+Other specialized catalogues had an easier time of it -- there are far fewer open and globular clusters; planetary, emission, and reflection nebulae; dark nebulae; and supernova remnants across the sky than galaxies, so the recent catalogues of these objects are -- at least compared to the galaxy catalogues -- relatively error-free.

 Two explicit revisions of the NGC were published before 1990: "The Revised New General Catalogue of Nonstellar Astronomical Objects" by Jack Sulentic and William Tifft; and "NGC 2000.0", edited by Roger W. Sinnott (this includes the two ICs as well).
 Neither was particularly successful at removing errors from the old catalogues, but that was not a major goal in either case.

-The southern sky was relatively better covered well before the north thanks to the efforts of one man: Andris Lauberts.
-His ESO/Uppsala Survey of the southern sky is a monumental work and was originally the single most valuable source of positions for deep sky objects south of -17.5 degrees.
+The NGC/IC objects in the southern sky were relatively better covered well before the north thanks to the efforts of one man: Andris Lauberts.
+His ESO/Uppsala Survey of the southern sky is a monumental work and was originally the single most valuable source of positions for all deep sky objects larger than an arcminute (and thousands smaller) south of -17.5 degrees.
 Among the southern objects for which he specifically searched were all the NGC and IC objects.

 My own work with the de Vaucouleurs (in the Southern Galaxy Catalogue, SGC), and with Brian Skiff (the south-equatorial extension to SGC, SEGC) supplemented Andris's work, and led to generally correct identifications for the NGC objects -- particularly galaxies -- south of +3 degrees, as well as for the larger IC galaxies, and for many other southern deep sky objects.